 Violent conflict is one of the primary obstacles to the achievement of the Sustainable Development Goals and the majority of populations in humanitarian need live in states affected by armed conflict.
 The international and national community – from the humanitarian, development, stabilisation, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.

-A team of three experienced facilitators guide ~25 participants from around the world to take a step back from their day-to-day work environments and reflect on their individual roles, their effectiveness as advisors, and to analyse their own perceptions of change.
+A team of three experienced facilitators guide ~20 participants from around the world to take a step back from their day-to-day work environments.
+The course stimulates participants to reflect on their individual roles, their effectiveness as advisors, and to analyse their own perceptions of change.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to reflect on their personal professional practice and behaviours, take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.

 IS THE COURSE RIGHT FOR YOU?

-This course is for professionals from the humanitarian, development, peacebuilding and stabilisation fields and focuses on skills and practices that are applicable across sectors.
+This course is for professionals from the humanitarian, development, peacebuilding, human rights and stabilisation fields and focuses on skills and practices that are applicable across sectors.

 We welcome mid-level to senior level advisors with a range of different backgrounds.
 One of the course’s success factors is a dynamic mix of participants which creates a unique environment conducive to learning with and from fellow advisors.

-Participants are selected following a rigorous selection process to ensure a diversity of participants from different backgrounds, enriching the learning environment and peer-to-peer exchanges.
+Participants are selected following a rigorous selection process to ensure a diverse mix of participants from different backgrounds, enriching the learning environment and peer-to-peer exchanges.

 THE COURSE METHODOLOGY

 The course is geared towards adult learning with the creation of an environment encouraging exchange and listening between professional peers.
 Together, the team fosters conversation, indicates linkages between topics, and facilitates a dynamic learning process and a constructive group atmosphere.
 A safe space supports the sharing of the often complex and sensitive challenges participants face.